PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 live/dead chains, one initial refresh, tensor pruning, and layout consistency.
 No model conversion or inference was run.

+Unsupported-dtype Split fallback now lives in `passes/split_fallback.py`.
+Initial `SPLIT` candidates come from one type index;
+the existing supported-dtype, constant-axis, rank, output-count, metadata, and equal-partition guards are unchanged.
+Each accepted Split is removed at its current position and replaced differentially by an optional dtype-alignment `CAST` followed by ordered `SLICE` operators.
+Generated begin/size tensors are pruned/reconciled with the session layout state.
+Focused cast and no-cast fixtures cover axis normalization, slice offsets/sizes, exact operator order, one initial refresh, final type indices, and layout consistency.
+The lowerer keeps its compatibility wrapper and production order.
+No model conversion or inference was run.

 The float NHWC Concat runner now uses the same declarative structure.
 One table owns its eleven family names, statistics keys, and priorities; frozen specs, callbacks, preconditions, defaults, and preflight are constructed once.
 Its